 Art History and World Art Studies is one of the leading centres in the world for the study of art and material culture and is the only institution in the UK concerned with the study of art worldwide.

-Film, Television and Media have a thriving and active Postgraduate community with over 40 students currently working towards their PhD.
+Film, Television and Media is one of the longest established centres for film and television studies in the UK, internationally recognised as a pioneer in these fields.
+We have a thriving and active Postgraduate community with over 40 students currently working towards their PhD.

 If you have a research proposal that you would like to discuss, or any questions about the postgraduate research that goes on here, please contact our Postgraduate Research Director, Dr Karina Aveyard.